ssfrr/ftsh_breakout/README.md

 ftsh_breakout
 =============

-This is a breakout board to connect a (J-Link LITE CortexM-9)[https://segger.com/jlink-lite-cortexm.html] to a breadboard.
+This is a breakout board to connect a [J-Link LITE CortexM-9](https://segger.com/jlink-lite-cortexm.html) to a breadboard.

 Specifically it breaks out the SWDIO and SWCLK pins on the 9-pin Samtec FTSH-105-01-L-DV-K header to a 5-pin 0.100" header you can plug into a breadboard.
-The pins are ordered so you can place it right next to an (RFDuino)[http://www.rfduino.com/] and program the Nordic chip directly, bypassing the Arduino environment.
+The pins are ordered so you can place it right next to an [RFDuino](http://www.rfduino.com/) and program the Nordic chip directly, bypassing the Arduino environment.

 *WARNING: There's no going back once you've erased the RFDuino bootloader.
 From then on you will need to program it directly using the J-Link (or through your own bootloader if you write one.*

-I designed the board in (KiCad)[http://www.kicad-pcb.org/], so you'll find here the project files, as well as the exported Gerbers and GCode files that you can use to mill the boards.
+I designed the board in [KiCad](http://www.kicad-pcb.org/), so you'll find here the project files, as well as the exported Gerbers and GCode files that you can use to mill the boards.